chisui/dakka/thesis/main.md

     CoolJust    :: a -> CoolMaybe 'True a
 ```

-Notice that promoted values are preceded by a `'` to distiguesh them from their value counterparts.
+Notice that promoted values are preceded by a `'` to distinguish them from their value counterparts.
 If we encounter the type `CoolMaybe 'True String` for example we know that a value of this type has to always contain a value of type `String`.
 We can use this information to create a safe version of `fromJust`: